 - 1- Legislation regarding the entity: This section briefly explains the primary and secondary legislation governing the entity and its activities. - 2- Entity's activity area: This section gives brief information on the entity's field of activity and its environment. - 3- Human resources: This section gives information on the entity's human resources policies, recruitment types and personnel structure. - 4- Entity's financial structure: This section summarizes the financial information related to the entity.
-For example, it provides information on balance sheet size, income-expense and profit/loss status, the sources of its funds and the main revenue and expenditure items. - 5- Entity's relationship with other entities: This section explains the auditee's relationship with other entities, particularly with the Ministry of Finance and, if any, the authority of Ministry of Finance or other relevant entities, (such as the Treasury or SPO) on the entity's financial activities. - 6- Entity's relationship with affiliated or other relevant entities: This section explains the auditee's relationship with the affiliated entities or relevant entities. - 7- Possible changes related to the entity: This section explains the possible legal or administrative changes related to the entity or its activities, if any.
-For example, closing the entity, affiliating it to another entity, or merging it with another entity or possible changes related to its activities.
+For example, it provides information on balance sheet size, income-expense and profit/loss status, budget, the sources of its funds and the main revenue and expenditure items. - 5- Entity's relationship with other entities: This section explains the auditee's relationship with other entities, particularly the authorities of Ministry of Treasury and Finance,